 - Stresses - Anxiety, worry, and other frustrations of life

-- Interaction with drugs - certain drugs such as steroids, lithium, anti malarials, anti-inflamatories, some blood pressure medications (Beta Blockers) and antibiotics can act as Primary Triggers at the outset of taking them, and often just by the act of ceasing taking them
+- Interaction with drugs - certain drugs such as lithium, anti malarials, anti-inflamatories, some blood pressure medications (Beta Blockers) and antibiotics can act as Primary Triggers at the outset of taking them, and often just by the act of ceasing taking them

-Secondary triggers - There are thousands of Secondary Psoriasis Triggers which are involved in aggravating the condition, some of which apply to most sufferers while others only play a role in a select number of sufferers due to their genetic makeup.
+Secondary triggers - There are many secondary psoriasis triggers that may be involved in aggravating the condition, some of which apply to most sufferers while others only play a role in a select number of sufferers due to their genetic makeup.

-These Secondary Triggers are related to issues such as diet, lefestyle, chemical exposure, hormones, drugs, and many other area.
-Diet and stress play the most significant part in causing psoriasis lesions as these factors are related to histamine release, blood groups and acidity factors.
+These secondary triggers are related to issues such as diet, lifestyle, chemical exposure, hormones, drugs, and stress.
+Diet and stress play the most significant part in aggravating psoriatic lesions as these factors are related to histamine release and may affect inflammatory processes.

-Is Psoriasis contageous?: No. A long time ago people with Psoriasis were not understood and were believed to have leprosy, a curable viral condition characterised by red lesions and shedding skin and other tissues.
-The similarity to Psoriasis resulted in many people with Psoriasis being placed into Leper colonies, and not surprisingly, they developed leprosy as well.
-Most skin conditions are not contageous, and psoriasis lesions are no exception - they are just purely an immune response to internal imbalances.
+Is Psoriasis contageous?: No. A long time ago people with psoriasis were not understood and were believed to have leprosy, a curable viral condition characterised by red lesions and shedding skin and other tissues.
+The similarity to psoriasis resulted in many people with psoriasis being placed into Leper colonies, and not surprisingly, they developed leprosy as well.

 Types of Psoriasis